Thank you to John Carley for the breathtaking featured photo!

 Judging people, whether well-intentioned or not, is always sinful.
 We simply do not know.

 But there are people going to church who are walking in darkness.
-They are surrounded by the LIGHT of Christ.
-His Church.
-We are prone to look for lost people in other places.
-Not church.
+They are surrounded by the LIGHT of Christ—His Church.
+We are prone to look for lost people in other places—not in church.

 I don’t know about you, but those images make me sad.
 There’s so many on the outside while walking right up to the life that God wants to share.